Home States Blog Pennsylvania

 Pennsylvania is a tax deed state.
 Deed issued at county tax sale (upset sale or judicial sale).
 No post-sale redemption after judicial sale.

 DeedFlex aggregates Pennsylvania tax sale listings from county auction platforms and scores each property 0-100 based on estimated equity, market conditions, risk flags, and state-specific rules.
-Sign up for a free trial to browse all available Pennsylvania properties with full deal analysis.
+Start with Pro ($89/mo) to browse all available Pennsylvania properties with full deal analysis.

 Opening bids vary widely by county and property.
 Pennsylvania has an average property tax rate of 1.58%, which influences opening bid amounts.
 DeedFlex shows opening bids, estimated market values, and projected profit margins for every listed property so you can find deals within your budget.